→ Chronology of Updates:

 The daily monitoring of the deposition of caesium and iodine radionuclides for 47 prefectures is continuing.
-Since 17 May, deposition of I-131 has not been observed.
-Low levels of Cs-137 deposition were reported in a few prefectures on a few days since 18 May; the reported values range of from 2.2 to 91 Bq/m2 for Cs-137.
+Since 12 May negligible deposition has occurred.
+I-131 was reported in only one prefecture and Cs-137 was reported in three prefectures, with a value of 4.8 Bq/m2 for I-131 and a range of from 4.7 to 10 Bq/m2 for Cs-137.

-Gamma dose rates values for all 47 prefectures are reported daily by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan.
-On 31 May the gamma dose rate reported for Fukushima prefecture was 1.5 µSv/h.
-In all other prefectures, reported gamma dose rates were below 0.1 µSv/h; with a general decreasing trend.
-Meanwhile, the decrease of the gamma dose rate has slowed down, since the short-lived radionuclides have decayed away.
+Gamma dose rates are measured daily in all 47 prefectures.
+The Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan reports values on the basis of data collected from each prefecture.
+On 18 May the value of gamma dose rate reported for Fukushima prefecture was 1.6 µSv/h.
+In all other prefectures, reported gamma dose rates were below 0.1 µSv/h, with a general decreasing trend.

 On-site measurements at the west gate of the Fukushima Daiichi plant indicate the presence of I-131 and Cs-137 in the air in the close vicinity of the plant (within approximately 1 km).
-The concentrations in air reported for 29 May were about 3 Bq/m3 for I-131 and about 9 Bq/m3 for Cs-137.
 The values observed in the previous days show daily fluctuations with an overall decreasing tendency.

 In Ibaraki prefecture there is a continuing restriction on the distribution of spinach produced in the cities of Kitaibaraki and Takahagi.